 To unsubscribe from our email list, click here.

 Subject to local regulations we retain your personally-identifying information for the duration of your membership and for maximum 1 year after you unsubscribe.
 We retain personally-identifying information in relation to communications with us for 1 year.
 If you do not take any action for 1 year after unsubscribing, we will delete your personally-identifying information from our systems.
+Note for residence of the EEA: if you choose to sign a petition but opt not to receive future emails, we will not count you as a “member” and will retain your personal data for a period of 1 year after you sign the petition, then it will be automatically deleted from our systems.

 We may use your information with third party services to help us better understand and manage future public outreach on their platforms and to recruit new supporters in the fight against extreme poverty.
 When we do so, we will make sure that these third parties keep any information we provide secure and that they subsequently delete the information from their systems.